Defending champ Zverev beats error-prone Nadal at ATP Finals

 The grudge dates to their first meeting, in Miami last year, when Medvedev berated Tsitsipas for not apologizing after hitting a net cord during a point, a spat that ended with both players trading insults on court.

-Since that match, Medvedev had earned another four straight wins over Tsitsipas, including in the Shanghai semifinals in October.

-But on Monday, the sixth-seeded Greek earned the only break of the match to take a 5-4 lead in the second set and clinched the win with a forehand overhead at the net.
+On Monday, the sixth-seeded Greek earned the only break of the match to lead 5-4 in the second set and clinched the win with a forehand overhead at the net.

-”He was better today, but I felt like I was missing some things,” Medvedev said. ”This frustrates me after.
+”He was better today, but I felt like I was missing some things,” said Medvedev, the U.S. Open runner-up. ”This frustrates me after.
 I do think it would frustrate me against any other opponent.
-I hate to lose against anybody.
-Of course I wanted to make it even more bigger head-to-head, but it’s the way it is.”
+I hate to lose against anybody.”

-Both players are making their debut at the year-end tournament for the world’s top eight players, which features a round robin before the semifinals.
-Medvedev established himself as one of the best hard-court players on tour this season, reaching the U.S. Open final and winning four titles on the surface.

-But Tsitispas – the first Greek player to qualify for the ATP Finals – used an aggressive forehand to keep the Russian from dictating the match, coming to the net 26 times and winning 22 of those points.

 On Tuesday, Federer faces Matteo Berrettini and Djokovic takes on Dominic Thiem.